RosettaCommons/documentation/rosetta_basics/scoring/BuriedUnsatPenalty.md

 # Buried Unsatisfied Penalty (buried_unsatisfied_penalty)
 Documentation created by Vikram K. Mulligan (vmullig@uw.edu), Baker laboratory, on 19 April 2018.
+Last updated on 22 April 2018.

 **This code is currently unpublished.
 If you use it, please include Vikram K. Mulligan as a coauthor.**